nicmart/Functionals/README.md

 $c(101); // 104
 ```

 You can also uncurry a function.
-This time you have to specify the numer of the original function arguments:
+This time you have to specify the number of the original function arguments:

 ```php
 $uncurried = Functionals::uncurry($a, 3);